section-engineering-education/engineering-education/articles/the-development-of-5g-protocol-standardization/index.md

 The implementation of the 5G protocol in Rel-15 underwent a transition through stages, which was split into three stages, as outlined below:

-**Early Rel-15 drop:** This stage focused on the architecture option 3, also known as non-standalone NR (NSA NR).
+**Early Rel-15 drop:** This stage focused on the third architecture option, also known as non-standalone NR (NSA NR).
 It employed the use of an LTE-A system of LTE base stations (called eNB) added to NR base stations (called gNB) and an Evolved Packet Core network (EPC) without any involvement of 5G core network (NGC).
-This phase of Rel-15 standard was frozen on Dec 2017.
+This phase of the Rel-15 standard was frozen in Dec 2017.

 <<<<<<< HEAD
 **Regular Rel-15 freeze:** This stage focused on the standalone NR architecture option 2, a connection of NR base stations (called gNB) to the 5G core network (called NGC) without involving any LTE.
 Apart from option 2 architecture, the option 5 architecture was also completed in this phase.
 This phase of the Rel-15 standard was frozen in June 2018.